UGC Moderate Message

 Output

-The call returns a ModerateMessageResponse object with the following fields:
+The call returns a ModerateMessageResponse object with these fields:

 FieldTypeRequiredDescription